 Help for Injured Accident Victims in Rhode Island and Massachusetts

-If you or a loved one suffered arm or leg injuries due to a motor vehicle accident, an experienced auto accident attorney at Bottaro Law is here for you.
+If you or a loved one suffered arm or leg injuries due to a motor vehicle accident, an experienced auto accident attorney at the Bottaro Law Firm, LLC is here for you.
 We’ve helped clients throughout Rhode Island and Massachusetts get compensation for their injuries, and we’re ready to review your case.
 Our No Fee Guarantee® promises that you won’t pay us unless we get compensation for you.
 Contact us 24/7 for a free consultation.

 A serious back injury can significantly alter your lifestyle, impair your ability to work, and often requires extensive medical treatment and rehabilitation.
-If you or a loved one suffered a back injury after a motor vehicle accident, the auto accident attorneys at Bottaro Law are here for you.
+If you or a loved one suffered a back injury after a motor vehicle accident, the auto accident attorneys at the Bottaro Law Firm, LLC are here for you.
 You may be eligible for compensation for your medical bills, lost wages, and pain and suffering, so contact us today for a free case review.

 Common Accident-Related Back Injuries